nashpitre/nashpitre.github.io/blog/_posts/returning from the blackout.md

+---
+layout: post
 Date: 12/1/16

-# Returning From The Blackout
+title: Returning From The Blackout
+---

 ![][image-1]